callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 ### 2. Text input queries {#text-input-queries}

-Querying `TextInput` elements presents a unique challenge as there is no role for `TextInput` elements.
+Querying [`TextInput`](https://reactnative.dev/docs/textinput) elements presents a unique challenge as there is no separate role for `TextInput` elements.
 There is a `searchbox`/`search` role, which can be assigned to `TextInput`, but it should be only used in the context of search inputs, leaving other text inputs without a role to query with.

 Therefore, you can use the following queries to find relevant text inputs: